pingcap/blog/tidb-on-arm-based-k8s-cluster-achieves-up-to-25-percent-better-price-performance-ratio-than-x86.md

 We used one c5.4xlarge EC2 instance as a benchmark node where TPC-C and sysbench are deployed.

 Each EKS cluster consists of seven worker nodes and one admin (control plane) node.
 Seven worker nodes serve as dedicated TiDB, TiKV, and PD nodes.

+To better understand the role of each component and architecture diagram, please refer to [AWS Startups Blog](https://aws.amazon.com/blogs/startups/achieve-better-price-to-performance-for-tidb-graviton2-processors/).

 <table>
   <tr>